reflex-dev/reflex/reflex/.templates/apps/sidebar/README.md

 ### Adding State

-In this template, we define the base state of the app in `{your_app}/state.py`.
-The base state is useful for general app state that is used across multiple pages.

-In this template, the base state handles the toggle for the sidebar.

 As your app grows, we recommend using [substates](https://reflex.dev/docs/state/substates/) to organize your state.
 You can either define substates in their own files, or if the state is specific to a page, you can define it in the page file itself.